coreinfrastructure/best-practices-badge/doc/security.md

    simply let them edit other project records.
    Any other direct access requires logging in to the production system through a separate log in (e.g., to use 'rails console').
-   Indirect access (e.g., to update the site) requires separately logging into GitHub and performing a valid git push (this must also pass through the continuous integration test suite).
+   Indirect access (e.g., to update the code the site runs) requires separately logging into
+   GitHub and performing a valid git push (this must also pass through the continuous integration test suite).
+   It's possible to directly push to the Heroku sites to deploy software, but this requires the credentials for directly logging into the relevant tier (e.g., production), and only authorized system administrators have those credentials.
 6. *User management.*
+   Local passwords have a minimum length, and we expect users to protect their own passwords; we do not try to protect users from themselves.
-   The system is not fast enough for a naive password-guesser to succeed.
+   The system is not fast enough for a naive password-guesser to succeed guessing local passwords via network access (unless the password is really bad).
    The forgotten-password system for local accounts uses email; that has its weaknesses, but the data is sufficiently low value, and there aren't